ADA-GWU/1-basics-of-pl-hajilik/README.md

 }

 The space occupied by empty vector is 24 bytes.
 For an extra elements in the vector, the size is increased by 4 bytes.
 For example, it there are three elements, the total size of the vector will be 24 bytes + 12 bytes = 36 bytes.

+# Task #3

+The code I have written in Python programming language varies from GPT version on account of using functions.
+In the code, I asked from the user to enter number of rows and columns which is followed by iteratively asking from the user to enter the elements of the matrix.
+However, GPT asks from the user to seperate the elements by space and semicolon between rows.
+Matrix multiplication phrase also shares the difference only in the context of writing for loop and summation in a single line of the code.
+Execution time also varies, mine was executed in 24.11 microseconds, while the code of gpt was executed in 25 microseconds.
+The source I benefited: https://www.geeksforgeeks.org/python-program-multiply-two-matrices/

+The prompt I asked from GPT: "Write the python code that takes two matrices and multiply them by calculating also the execution time.
+Print the result matrix and the execution time.
+Try to avoid writing comments, I can figure out."

+The code I have written in C++ programming languages varies from GPT again on account of using methods.
+GPT seperates the function that enables it to repeteadly multiplying matrices.
+The codes also share difference on reading inputs.
+GPT code beats mine in execution time, 2.07 microseconds by GPT and 5.06 performed by mine 5.08 microseconds.
+I read: https://www.programiz.com/cpp-programming/examples/matrix-multiplication

+The prompt I asked from GPT: "Write the code in C++ language, (smae instructions)"

+Overall, as expected, C++ outperforms Python in execution time.